zzzprojects/learn-orm/tutorials/net-core-3-x/com-components.md

 You can now create COM-callable managed components on Windows.

- - This capability is critical to use .NET Core with COM add-in models and also to provide parity with .NET Framework.
+ - This capability is critical to use .NET Core with COM add-in models and provide parity with .NET Framework.
  - Unlike .NET Framework where the `mscoree.dll` was used as the COM server, .NET Core will add a native launcher `dll` to the bin directory when you build your COM component.

 ### Build and Run